patelatharva/Data_Lake_with_Apache_Spark/README.md

     for row in gender_paid_counts:
         table.add_row([row.gender, row.GENDER_COUNT, row.PAID_FRACTION])
     print(table)

-Running this sample query after running ETL process on small test dataset of songs and log files stored in S3 generated result like this:
+    Ouptut:
     +--------+-------+---------------+
     | Gender | Count | Paid Fraction |
     +--------+-------+---------------+
     |   F    |   55  |      0.27     |
     |   M    |   41  |      0.15     |
     +--------+-------+---------------+

+Running this sample query after running ETL process on small test dataset of songs and log files stored in S3 generated the above output.

 The numbers will differ when running this query after running ETL process on actual large dataset of songs metadata and user activity log files stored in S3.

 ### How to run